ToshioCP/Gtk4-tutorial/gfm/sec12.md

 ~~~

 `tfe_text_view_new_with_file` is given a Gfile object as the argument and it loads the file into the GtkTextBuffer object, then returns the pointer to the new object.

-Parameter:

-- `file`: a pointer to the GFile object.

-Return value:

-- A pointer to the generated TfeTextView object but it is casted to a pointer to GtkWidget.
 If an error occurs during the generation process, NULL is returned.

 Each function is defined as follows.